kchapelier/PRWM/README.md

 * always provide Little-Endian and Big-Endian versions of the files
 * to check the endianness of the client platform and request the correct file

 The reference encoder/decoder provides a method to check the endianness of the platform.
-The Three.js loader has an additional `loadBest` method which takes two urls, one for the Little-Endian file and another for the Big-Endian file, and load the correct one.

 ## Specifications